jerryz123/onnx-halide/README.md

 #### Unary Operators
 Unary operators are very simple, with only one input Tensor, and trivial shape inference.
 These cover the class of activation functions
 #### Binary Operators
 Binary operators represent operators between two Tensors that support broadcasting.
-The shape inference for broadcasting is interesting.
+The shape inference for broadcasting follows numpy-style rules.
+Similar logic is performed in `BinaryGenerator.generate_alg` to determine the correct index variables for each input.
 ```
     def infer_shapes(self):
         dims = max(self.ip0.dims, self.ip1.dims)